 Retrieving Library Books or Journal Articles

-Requests for books and other items that can be checked-out can be submitted online through the “Request” link in the online catalog record.Â Â Please allow 24-48 hours for materials to be pulled.
-You will be notified via e-mail when items are ready for pick up from the Circulation Desk on the first floor.
+Requests for books and other items that can be checked-out can be submitted online through the “Request” link in the online catalog record.
+Please allow 24-48 hours for materials to be pulled.
+You will be notified via e-mail when items are ready for pick up from the first floor desk.

 The Article Delivery Service allows for electronic delivery of articles from the library’s print and microform journal collections.
 The articles are scanned by library staff and delivered free of charge.
-Users receive email notification when the items are available.
+Users receive e-mail notification when the items are available.

 Photocopying and Scanning Library Materials

-Members of the Circulation Department will assist patrons with the photocopying of library materials.
-Photocopies cost 10Â˘ each.
-Patrons should arrange for payment for photocopies with the Circulation Department.
+The library staff members will assist patrons with the photocopying of library materials.
+Photocopies cost 10¢ each.

 A wide variety of library materials can also be scanned and e-mailed.
-Copiers on the first floorÂ offer the option of scanning (black-and-white and color) and converting the item to a PDF file, which can then be emailed to UALR or commercial accounts. Â Â Additional assistance with this service can be obtained from the Circulation Department.
+Copiers on the first floor offer the option of scanning (black-and-white and color) and converting the item to a PDF file, which can then be e-mailed to UA Little Rock or commercial accounts.